xianghui/javascript101/content/lessons/1-4-scoping.md

 Nested functions "inherit" variables/functions from its parent's scope.
 This is achieved through **Closure**.
-Closure is combination of a function and its lexical (_allows us to map identifiers to variables_) environment.
+Closure is combination of a function and its lexical environment (_allows us to map identifiers to variables_).
 Some variables are created in the local environment, some are referencing the parent environment.